 Although she now has both good and bad days, Cathrine mentions how the good days happen more often.
 Those bad days, the ones when she “feels like have been out in the cold without enough clothes for too long” occur less and less since she started training her breathing.
 So, with enthusiasm and motivation, she recalls Airofit’s central role in her recovery process.

 “I became a part of a long Covid clinic, but the most help I’ve gotten is from Airofit.”

 “The biggest difference for me now compared to before I trained with Airofit is that I have reduced the symptoms of long Covid.
 And it has increased my well-being significantly!”

 With getting her breath back, Cathrine has also seen an important improvement in other aspects of her daily life.
 One of the most important areas where she has noticed a difference is in her sleep quality.
 If you have ever had a poor night’s sleep, you know the huge impact it can have on everything you do.
 Cathrine was therefore more than excited to feel that this, too, had changed.
 Back in the spring, she frequently needed to take naps for her body to function properly; she was so tired that she would fall asleep during working hours and could not manage to get a regular schedule.

 But since training with Airofit, she no longer needs to take those long breaks to get the energy she needs.
 She actually gets a good night’s rest now, which means that “waking up in the morning is not too hard anymore.”
-And apart from the fact the infiltrations in her lungs have disappeared, Cathrine’s numbers since training with Airofit speak for themselves.
-While, at the beginning, her accessible lung capacity was 3.3 liters, now it can reach up to 5.8 liters.
+And apart from the fact, that the infiltrations in her lungs have disappeared, Cathrine’s numbers since training with Airofit speak for themselves.
+While, in the beginning, her accessible lung capacity was 3.3 liters, now it can reach up to 5.8 liters.